jujumiago/living-civilization-framework/CONTRIBUTING.md

 The strength of the project comes from continuous learning, careful discussion, and contributions from people with different experiences and perspectives.

 Thank you for helping improve it.

+---

+## Disclaimer

+This document describes the contribution process for the Living Civilization Framework (LCF).

+Nothing in this document transfers ownership of third-party intellectual property, waives applicable legal rights, or authorizes contributions that violate copyright, trademark, privacy, or other applicable laws.

+All contributors remain responsible for the content they submit.

+The maintainers reserve the right to review, modify, reject, or remove contributions in accordance with the project's goals, license, and community standards.